stockmouton/stockmouton.github.io/articles/inflation.md

 ### Bonds
-Bonds[^1] are very different as they represent a piece of a bigger loan contract.
+Bonds are very different as they represent a piece of a bigger loan contract.
 A bond is one piece of the loan.
 This allows many investors to lend money to one company/state.

 As a contract, it is issued with more much properties than stocks (which can be represented by just one number, the price):